0x01g33k/0x01g33k.github.io/_posts/2021-09-07-ASCWG-2021-Final-Round-Forensics-Challenges-Writeup.md

   Description: ```A hacker managed to send a malicious PDF file to NullzCorp's CEO, the file was executed and the hacker was able to get into the machine.
 Can you recover the IP of the hacker's machine?```

-  Okay so we have a malicious PDF file, which has the flag.
+  Okayو so we have a malicious PDF file, which has the flag.
 We need to see the injected code into the PDF file, to do so we can use multiple tools such as ```pdf-parser```, ```ppdf``` but none of them will be useful beyond that.
-The tool we need to use it is called [PDF stream dumper](http://sandsprite.com/blogs/index.php?uid=7&pid=57)
+The tool we need to use is called [PDF stream dumper](http://sandsprite.com/blogs/index.php?uid=7&pid=57)

-  Downloaing the tool, and opening the file in it we will notice something interesting.
+  Downloading the tool, and opening the file in it we will notice something interesting.

   ![random.png]({{site.baseurl}}/assets/random.png)

-The JS code injected into the PDF is obfuscated, at first glance it appears to be base64; but it's not as the obfuscation is random.
+The JS code injected into the PDF is obfuscated, at first glance, it appears to be base64, but it's not as the obfuscation is random.
 So we need to analyze the shellcode.

 From the tabs above, we select ```Javascript_UI```, and a new prompt will appear.

 ![prompt.png]({{site.baseurl}}/assets/prompt.png)

-Now we select the shellcode from within the double quotes for analysis, and from the tabs above we select ```shellcode_analysis``` , and from the drop down menu, we select ```sclog```.
+Now we select the shellcode from within the double quotes for analysis, and from the tabs above we select ```shellcode_analysis``` , and from the drop-down menu, we select ```sclog```.

 A new window will appear, we need only to launch the analyzer, a cmd will popup with the IP and port.